-David Mann is the preferred piano tuner of some of the top professional musicians and recording studios in Los Angeles.
-He has literally tuned over 2,000 pianos of every imaginable size, shape, and condition.
+L.A.
+Piano Tuning is the preferred piano tuning service of some of the top professional musicians, celebrities and recording studios in Los Angeles.
+We have literally tuned thousands of pianos of every imaginable size, shape, and condition.

 Does L.A.
 Piano Tuning service Electronic Keyboards or Digital Pianos?